aws/studio-lab-examples/open-in-studio-lab/README.md

 You can park that directly in your file.
 I like putting it right at the top, under the first header.

 ### 3. Modify that base url.
 Your last step us just to make sure the link you're adding in your markdown or notebook file accurately reflects your actual GitHub directory structure.
+What's happening is that we are handling the hand off.
+You use this new url structure, which starts with  `https://studiolab.sagemaker.aws/import/github/`, and then close it off with your actual GitHub directory structure.

 ### 4. Share!
 And that's about it!
 After that, anyone with this link will be able to make a copy of your notebook and clone it.
 They can either copy just that notebook, or clone the entire repository.